nv-rliu/neo4j-gnn-llm-example/README.md

 ## Installation
 ### The database & dataset
 Install the Neo4j database (and relevant JDK) by following [official instructions](https://neo4j.com/docs/operations-manual/current/installation/linux/debian/#debian-installation).
-You'll also need the Neo4j [GenAI plugin](https://neo4j.com/docs/cypher-manual/current/genai-integrations/#_installation).
+You'll also need the Neo4j [GenAI plugin](https://neo4j.com/docs/cypher-manual/current/genai-integrations/#_installation) and the Neo4j [Graph Data Science library](https://neo4j.com/docs/graph-data-science/current/installation/).

 With the database installed and running, you can load the STaRK-Prime dataset by running the python notebook in `data-loading/stark_prime_neo4j_loading.ipynb`.
-Alternatively, obtain a database dump at [AWS S3](`s3://gds-public-dataset/stark-prime-neo4j523`) for database version 5.23.
+Alternatively, obtain a database dump at AWS S3 (bucket at gds-public-dataset/stark-prime-neo4j523) for database version 5.23.

 ### Other requirements
 Install all required libraries in `requirements.txt`.